rails/rails/guides/source/routing.md

 resources :user_permissions, controller: 'admin/user_permissions'
 ```

-This will route to the `Admin::UserPermissions` controller.
+This will route to the `Admin::UserPermissionsController` instance.

 NOTE: Only the directory notation is supported.
 Specifying the controller with
 Ruby constant notation (e.g. `controller: 'Admin::UserPermissions'`) is not supported.